pyhedgehog/microformat-userjs/README.md

     * Chrome: [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo)
     * Safari: [NinjaKit](http://steeev.freehostia.com/wp/2010/07/19/new-extension-for-safari-5-called-ninjakit-lets-you-install-gm-scripts/)
   1. Scripts written on JavaScript - language almost everybody can master.
-  1. This technique (adding microformats using user scripts) supported by in-browser microformat engined (at least by [Operator](https://addons.mozilla.org/en-US/firefox/addon/operator/)).
+  1. This technique (adding microformats using user scripts) supported by in-browser microformat engines (at least by [Operator](https://addons.mozilla.org/en-US/firefox/addon/operator/)).
   1. These scripts can be used to post-process data on server side.

 ## Scenarios

 ### Music Calendar
-You are interested in several concert places (each with own site), and some artists/groups (each with own site).
+You are interested in several concert places (each with its own site), and some artists/groups (each with its own site).
 Every other week you go to each of sites and copy concerts you are interested in to your calendar.
 You have to create calendar event, fill starting time, summary, address and description at least.
-Now you can write microformat enricher for every site and add events as batches.
-And this will work whatever is "provider" for your calendar - google/yahoo/owncloud or local file - single interface for microformat parser should be written and will work with every site that have microformats or was enriched.
+Now you can write or find microformat enricher for every site and add events as batches.
+And this will work whatever is "provider" for your calendar - google/yahoo/owncloud or local file.
+Single interface for microformat parser should be written and will work with every site that have microformats or was enriched.

 ### Company Contacts
 Let's pretend that you want to add some colleagues to your own address book to keep contact after any of you leave company.
 Company address books are rarely compatible with latest open-source standards, so you have to fill the gap.